-The Partnership signed a Purchase and Sale Agreement ("PSA") on 9 March, 2018 with Sundance Energy Inc. to divest its interest in certain acreage, producing wells and related assets in the western portion of its Eagle Ford shale position (hereinafter called as 'Assets') effective 1 October, 2017 for an initial consideration of USD 99.57 Million adjustable for revenue and expenditure post effective date and subject to certain customary adjustments and closing terms and conditions.
-This transaction was in conjunction with sale made by Pioneer Natural Resources USA Inc. and Newpek LLC, the other working interest owners in the Joint Development with Partnership.
-The Assets sold are located in Atascosa, La Salle, Live Oak and McMullen Counties, Texas and are not part of near term development plan of the Joint Development.
-Partnership continues to retain its interest in the remaining Eagle Ford assets that are core to its development priorities.
+Reliance LP signed a Purchase and Sale Agreement ("PSA") on 9 March, 2018 with Sundance Energy Inc. to divest its interest in certain acreage, producing wells and related assets in the western portion of its Eagle Ford shale position (hereinafter called as 'Assets') effective 1 October, 2017 for an initial consideration of USD 99.57 Million adjustable for revenue and expenditure post effective date and subject to certain customary adjustments and closing terms and conditions.
+This transaction was in conjunction with sale made by Pioneer Natural Resources USA Inc. and Newpek LLC, the other working interest owners in the Joint Development with LP.
+The Assets sold were located in Atascosa, La Salle, Live Oak and McMullen Counties, Texas.
+LP continues to retain its interest in the remaining Eagle Ford assets that are core to its development priorities.
 Closing happened on 26 April, 2018 with an adjusted preliminary settlement consideration of \$99.01 million.
 The final settlement pursuant to said PSA took place on 22 September, 2018 with an adjusted consideration of \$96.78 million.